akashxp95/Daily-Learning-Log/README.md

 ---

+### 🗓️ Day 3 — [2025-10-20]
+- Started my Daily Learning Log project 🧩
+- Learned what GitHub LICENSE files are and why they matter
+- Practicing daily commits to stay consistent 💪

+---
 ## 🧾 About
 This repository is my **personal learning tracker** — a space where I jot down what I learn daily.
 If you find something useful, feel free to explore or connect! ✨